 John M Buteyn holds Bachelor degrees in Music and Business Administration from Houghton College where he was mentored by Kevin Jackson in Recording Arts, and a Master of Music in Music Technology from Georgia Southern University where he studied composition and media arts with Dr. John Thompson.

-John currently resides in Tennessee where he holds the position of Assistant Professor of Music Production and Technology at Bethel University.
+John currently resides in Tennessee where he holds the position of Instructor of Music Production and Technology at Bethel University.